OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 IF YOU ARE A USER FROM NEW JERSEY, THE FOREGOING SECTIONS TITLED “WARRANTY DISCLAIMERS” AND “LIMITATION OF LIABILITY” ARE INTENDED TO BE ONLY AS BROAD AS IS PERMITTED UNDER THE LAWS OF THE STATE OF NEW JERSEY.
 IF ANY PORTION OF THESE SECTIONS IS HELD TO BE INVALID UNDER THE LAWS OF THE STATE OF NEW JERSEY, THE INVALIDITY OF SUCH PORTION SHALL NOT AFFECT THE VALIDITY OF THE REMAINING PORTIONS OF THE APPLICABLE SECTIONS.

-Dispute Resolution by Binding Arbitration
+Dispute resolution by binding arbitration

 PLEASE READ THIS SECTION CAREFULLY AS IT AFFECTS YOUR RIGHTS.

 a.
 Agreement to Arbitrate

-This Section titled “Dispute Resolution By Binding Arbitration” is referred to in this Agreement as the “Arbitration Agreement.”
+This Section titled “Dispute resolution by binding arbitration” is referred to in this Agreement as the “Arbitration Agreement.”
 You agree that any and all disputes or claims that have arisen or may arise between you and Grammarly, whether arising out of or relating to this Agreement (including any alleged breach thereof), the Site, Software or Services, any advertising or any aspect of the relationship or transactions between us, shall be resolved exclusively through final and binding arbitration, rather than a court, in accordance with the terms of this Arbitration Agreement, except that you may assert individual claims in small claims court, if your claims qualify.
 Further, this Arbitration Agreement does not preclude you from bringing issues to the attention of federal, state, or local agencies, and such agencies can, if the law allows, seek relief against us on your behalf.
 You agree that, by entering into this Agreement, you and Grammarly are each waiving the right to a trial by jury or to participate in a class action.
 Your rights will be determined by a neutral arbitrator, not a judge or jury.
 The Federal Arbitration Act governs the interpretation and enforcement of this Arbitration Agreement.

 b.
 Prohibition of Class and Representative Actions and Non-Individualized Relief